strainer/barsort/readme.md

   }
 ```

-Some 'curious' multi-indirected lookup and updating is done for each input to use the base placement info to assign inputs their position in the sorting index.
+Some multi-indirected lookup and updating is done for each input to use the base placement info to assign inputs their position in the sorting index.
 Here is that final 'curious' code:
 ```
   var bapos=new Array(nbar); bapos[0]=0 //( before_anchor_pos )
   for(var i=0;i<nbar-1;i++){ bapos[i+1]=bapos[i]+barsfill[i] }